92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelBoundary/ParcelBoundary.md

 <ApiPageIcon>{IconParcelBoundary}</ApiPageIcon>

 ParcelBoundary is a React component.
-It's job is to optimise rendering performance, and to optionally control the flow of parcel changes.
+Its job is to optimise rendering performance, and to optionally control the flow of parcel changes.

 Each ParcelBoundary is passed a Parcel.
 By default the ParcelBoundary uses pure rendering, and will only update when the Parcel's data changes to avoid unnecessary re-rendering.